outflanknl/RedELK/README.md

 **First time installation**

-Adjust `./certs/config.cnf` to include the right detials for the TLS certificates.
+Adjust `./certs/config.cnf` to include the right details for the TLS certificates.
 Once done, run: `initial-setup.sh` This will create a CA, generate necessary certificates for secure communication between redirs, teamserver and elkserver and generates a SSH keypair for secure rsync authentication of the elkserver to the teamserver.
 It also generates `teamservers.tgz`, `redirs.tgz` and `elkserver.tgz` that contain the installation packages for each component.
 Rerunning this initial setup is not required.
 But if you want new certificates for a new operation, you can simply run this again.

 **Installation of redirectors**